mhdao/DIApp/README.md

 ## How to use
 ### Inject singleton bean
     @Inject(value = BeanScope.SINGLETON)
-     public Singleton(CarService carService) {
+    public CarServiceSingleton(CarService carService) {
         this.carService = carService;
     }

     CarService bean should be injected by DI and return the same instance for every time.
 ### Inject prototype bean
     @Inject(value = BeanScope.PROTOTYPE)
-     public Prototype(PlaneService planeService) {
+    public PlaneServicePrototype(PlaneService planeService) {
         this.planeService = planeService;
     }

     PlaneService bean should be injected by DI and return the different instance for each time

 ### Build and run
     + mvn clean install